 The municipality is responsible for providing a host of services ranging from obligatory functions like provision of water supply to discretionary functions like providing parks and playgrounds.
 The common requirement across the functions is good asset quality in adequate supply.
-Despite a good distribution network, water supply reaches only 43% of houses in town and almost 1/4th of the population lacks a proper sanitation facility.
-Roads and Storm Water Drains (SWD) are inadequate to cater to the existing population, while, street lighting and solid waste collection system is adequate.
-However, these assessments have been undertaken without a detailed assessment of its slum infrastructure, which is essential before implementing any of the projects identified in Section 5.
-Its existing staff would require training for managing the envisaged projects, and in some cases additional manpower is required
+Despite a good distribution network, water supply reaches only 39% of the houses in the town and almost $1/4^{th}$ of the population lacks a proper sanitation facility.
+Storm Water Drains (SWD) are inadequate to cater to the existing population and the recent floods and tsunami have deteriorated the roads and SWD infrastructure further, while solid waste collection system is adequate.
+However, these assessments have been undertaken without a detailed assessment of its slum infrastructure, which is essential before implementing any of the projects identified in Section 5